palaseus/Adrenochain/README.md

 - **Rate limiting** and DoS protection with peer reputation system

 ### **Storage & State**
-- **LevelDB backend** with optimized configuration and concurrent access
+- **File-based storage** with optimized configuration and concurrent access
 - **Merkle Patricia Trie** for efficient state storage and verification
 - **State pruning** and archival management for performance
 - **Proper locking mechanisms** for thread safety